opencog/learn/README-Natural.md

 --------------------------
 Do this.

-* **9)** Review the `observe-text` function in `link-pipeline.scm`.
-The
+* **9)** (Optional)
-   default, as it is, is fine, and this is almost surely what you want.
+   Review the `observe-text` function in `link-pipeline.scm`.
+The default, as it is, is fine, and this is almost surely what you want.
    (And so you can skip this step).
-Just be aware that this function was written to collect a large amount of additional information, which you can explore, if you are adventurous.
-Caution, though: it creates a deluge of data.
+This function was written to collect a large amount of additional information, which the current pipeline does not use.
+You can begin new exploration here.
+   Caution, though: enabling some of these variants will create a deluge of data.
+You may have trouble with RAM, and with managing the size of datasets on disk.

    The `observe-text` function in 'link-pipeline.scm` collects observation counts on four different kinds of structures: